11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Has one of the largest collections of animated characters, properties, icons, charts, and maps

-- Offers video creation in six different, unique styles (you can use single or multiple styles within the same video)
+- Offers video creation in six different, unique styles and video layouts

 - Offers video infographics